- School health brochure

 - Over-the-counter medications

 - Management of diabetes at school

 - Individualized Health Action Plan

-Henrico Schools strives to be proactive in anticipating school health-care needs that may arise.
-HCPS School Health Services believes that students thrive in a collaborative, holistic environment; we communicate regularly with instructors about their students’ needs.
+The school division strives to be proactive in anticipating school health-care needs that may arise.
+The HCPS Department of School Health Services believes that students thrive in a collaborative, holistic environment.
+We communicate regularly with instructors about their students’ needs.
 Our approach to student health care is all-inclusive.
 If students, teachers, staff members or families think someone in the school community needs medical care, we want to know.

 - Each of HCPS’ middle and high schools has a registered nurse staffing its clinic.
 There is also an itinerate registered nurse who moves among the schools.

-- At the elementary level, each school clinic has a clinic attendant; a registered nurse; or a licensed practical nurse.
+- At the elementary level, each school clinic has a clinic attendant, a registered nurse or a licensed practical nurse.
 Seven itinerate registered nurses also move among elementary schools for backup and support.
-By the start of the 2016-17 school year, all elementary school clinics will be staffed by licensed nurses.
+Since the 2016-17 school year, all elementary school clinics have been staffed by licensed nurses.

 - Each school also has clinic backups to fill in if necessary.
 The backups are trained in such areas as administering medications, inhalers and nebulizers; helping with diabetic care; and using EpiPens.

 - In addition to a clinic employee, each school has at least two staff members per floor certified in providing CPR and using an automated external defibrillator.

 - Every HCPS teacher receives basic CPR training and has the option to receive more instruction and become certified.

 - Each staff member has the authority to call 911 if necessary.

 - Our staff members don’t use email to communicate about student medical needs or emergencies.
 Instead, health staff members use phones and hand-held radios to communicate directly with parents, guardians or authorities.